kushalsharma/chrisbanes.github.io/_posts/2018-09-23-lstm-keras.markdown

      - 0s - loss: 0.0109

+Once the model is fit, we can estimate the performance of the model on the train and test datasets.

 ```python
 # make predictions
 train_predict = model.predict(train_x)
 test_predict = model.predict(test_x)
 ```

+We invert the predictions before calculating error scores to ensure that performance is reported in the same units as the original data.

 ```python
 # invert predictions